ohadk123/fakebooc-server/README.md

 ## Getting Started 🚀

-Follow these instructions to get a copy of the FakeBook project up and running on your local machine.
+Follow these instructions to get a copy of the FakeBooc project up and running on your local machine.

 ### Prerequisites 📋